getkirby/editor/README.md

 ## Customizing blocks

 You can customize the result of the blocks field method by overwriting individual block snippets.

-Create a new `blocks` folder in `site/snippets`.
+Create a new `editor` folder in `site/snippets`.
 Each block type can have its own snippet inside the folder.
 The following block types are currently available.

 - code
 - blockquote